addiscent/php-server-mon-sys/README.md

 - https://github.com/phpservermon/phpservermon

-However, you _may_ now have a significant problem, a problem common to many _server monitors_.
-The problem is, _PHP Server Monitor_ installation may be very complicated and time consuming.  _Php-Server-Mon-Sys_ solves this problem.
+However, you _may_ now have an unanticipated problem, a problem common to many _server monitors_.
+The problem is, because _PHP Server Monitor_ depends upon several services which may not already be installed on your host computer, installation may be very complicated and time consuming.

+_Php-Server-Mon-Sys_ solves this problem.
 In many cases, _Php-Server-Mon-Sys_ makes installation of _PHP Server Monitor_ much faster and simpler.

 #### What is complicated about _PHP Server Monitor_ installation?
 _PHP Server Monitor_ installation itself is not very complicated.
-But, _PHP Server Monitor_ is dependent on several other services for its operation, including an HTTP server, a MySQL server, and a PHP-FPM server.
-In order to operate _PHP Server Monitor_, those services must be installed on the _PHP Server Monitor's_ host system.
-However, on many OS installations, those services are not already installed.
-Unless installation of _PHP Server Monitor_ is performed by a qualified system administrator, installing those services is error-prone and time consuming.
+But, _PHP Server Monitor_ depends upon the services of an HTTP server, a MySQL server, and a PHP-FPM server.
+What if those services are not already installed?
+Unless installation of _PHP Server Monitor_ is performed by a qualified system administrator, installing those services is often time consuming and error-prone.

 #### _Php-Server-Mon-Sys_ Is A _Turnkey_ System
 _Php-Server-Mon-Sys_ significantly reduces the complexity of _PHP Server Monitor_ installation, on host computers which do not already have the required support services installed.

-In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ also installs NGINX, MySQL, and PHP-FPM, as "private" services which are available only to _PHP Server Monitor_.
+In addition to installing _PHP Server Monitor_, _Php-Server-Mon-Sys_ installs NGINX, MySQL, and PHP-FPM.
+These are "private" services which are available only to _PHP Server Monitor_.
 These services are not installed directly into the host operating system per usual.
-The services are deployed using _Docker_ containers, which means the new services may be very easily installed and un-installed along with the _PHP Server Monitor_ application software.
+The services are deployed using _Docker_ containers, which means these services may be very easily and cleanly installed and un-installed along with the _PHP Server Monitor_ application software.
+Backing up and restoring are also quick and uncomplicated.

-If you no longer need the _PHP Server Monitor_ software in your system, you may very easily remove it.
+When you no longer need the _PHP Server Monitor_ software in your system, you may very easily remove it.
 When it is removed, _PHP Server Monitor's_ supporting services are removed as well.
 There is no need to individually remove each of the other services no longer needed.

 Keep in mind that the NGINX, MySQL, and PHP-FPM services which are installed by _Php-Server-Mon-Sys_ are available only to _PHP Server Monitor_; they are not intended to be available to other application software on the host system.
 The services are _ephemeral_; they come and go along with the installation, operation, and un-installation of _Php-Server-Mon-Sys_.

 The version of _PHP Server Monitor_ incorporated into this release of _Php-Server-Mon-Sys_ is _PHP Server Monitor v3.1.1_.

-This version of _Php-Server-Mon-Sys_, _v0.0.6_, has been tested only on a host using _Ubuntu 14.04_.  _Php-Server-Mon-Sys_ has not yet been tested on _OS X_ nor _Windows_.
-Theoretically, _Php-Server-Mon-Sys_ should work on any host which fully supports _Docker_ tools, but that has not been proven firsthand.
+This version of _Php-Server-Mon-Sys_, _v0.0.7_, has been tested only on a host using _Ubuntu 14.04_.  _Php-Server-Mon-Sys_ has not yet been tested on _OS X_ nor _Windows_.
+Theoretically, _Php-Server-Mon-Sys_ should work on any host which fully supports _Docker_ tools, but that has not yet been tested.

 ### System Requirements
 Installation and operation of _Php-Server-Mon-Sys_ requires: